OjaVerd/Basic-website-in-html/README.md

 # Basic-website-in-html
-Learning html,
+Learning web design,
-to achieve this I am creating a basic website using just html.
+to achieve this I am creating a basic website.
 I am also learning how to properly use github and git to push foward my previous and future projects.